lumbani-z/wordle-solver/README.md

-This is a project for CMPUT 366 that plays wordle.
+This is a project that plays wordle.

 Topics used by this program will be CSP, and policy learning